Damian Lewis: Awards and nominations

+Lewis' portrayal of U.S. Army Major Richard Winters in the HBO miniseries Band of Brothers earned him a Golden Globe nomination.

+Lewis' performance as U.S. Marine Gunnery Sergeant Nicholas Brody in the Showtime series Homeland won him a Primetime Emmy Award and a Golden Globe Award in 2012.

+His performance as Henry VIII of England in Wolf Hall earned him his third Primetime Emmy nomination and fourth Golden Globe nomination.

 Personal life

-Lewis suffered a period of depression following a motorcycle accident in North London in 1998.
+Lewis suffered a period of depression following a motorcycle accident in north London in 1998.

-Having previously dated Katie Razzall, Kristin Davis and Sophia Myles, Lewis married actress Helen McCrory on 4 July 2007.
-They have a daughter, Manon (born 2006) and a son, Gulliver (born 2007).
+Having previously dated Katie Razzall, Kristin Davis, and Sophia Myles, Lewis married actress Helen McCrory on 4 July 2007.
+They have a daughter and a son.
 McCrory died of cancer on 16 April 2021, aged 52.

-Lewis and his family left the UK in 2007 to live in Los Angeles while he worked on the NBC-TV crime drama Life.
-After completion of that series' final episode in 2009, they returned to the UK to live in a Victorian townhouse in Tufnell Park, north London.

-They also have a house near Sudbury in Suffolk.

-In 2010, Lewis became a trade justice ambassador for the charity Christian Aid.
-In May 2006 and June 2018, he played for England in Soccer Aid, and played golf for Europe in the All*Star Cup in August 2006, both shown on ITV.

 Lewis is a supporter of Liverpool F.C.